KhyatiDhawan22/LeetCode_JavaScript/README.md

 </div>
 <br/>

-Welcome to the **30 Days of JavaScript Programming Challenge** repository!
+Welcome to the **30 Days of Js Programming Challenge** repository!
 This repository contains all the solutions to the problems solved during the 30-day challenge to learn and master JavaScript programming.
 Each day covers a different aspect of JavaScript, from basics to advanced concepts, providing a comprehensive learning experience.

 ## Table of Contents